Ouroboros-analytics/JavascriptRecap/README.md

     return " Just like everyone else.' -Margaret Mead";
 }
 ```
 If you haven't noticed, we called the function `secondPart()` before we've even declared it.
 This is because function declarations are not part of the top-to-bottom execution you're used to.
-Those functions get moved to the top of **their scope** and can be used anywhere within tha scope.
+Those functions get moved to the top of **their scope** and can be used anywhere within that scope.

 ### Arrow Function
 The arrow `=>` comes after the parameters then followed by the function's body.
 You can remember it this way "This list of params => will produce the following".